Ayman Mohyeldin: MSNBC shows

 Mohyeldin has hosted a number of shows on MSNBC since joining NBC News in 2011, including Morning Joe First Look, an early-morning pre-show for MSNBC's flagship morning show Morning Joe, and Ayman Mohyeldin Reports (originally MSNBC Live with Ayman Mohyeldin), a weekday afternoon show.
 In September 2021, his program Ayman took over the weekend evening spot formerly held by Joshua Johnson's The Week with Joshua Johnson, and it also streams on Peacock on Fridays, while Hallie Jackson took over his weekday afternoon slot.
-The last episode of Ayman is scheduled to air in late April 2025, after which Mohyeldin will join new MSNBC panel show The Weekend: Primetime.
+The last episode of Ayman aired in late April 2025, after which Mohyeldin joined new MSNBC panel show The Weekend: Primetime.
 He is also a fill in guest host on MSNBC's All In with Chris Hayes, Deadline: White House, The Beat with Ari Melber, The Rachel Maddow Show, Alex Wagner Tonight, and The Last Word with Lawrence O'Donnell.

 Shortly after the January 6 United States Capitol attack, Mohyeldin received a call from a high school classmate in Kennesaw, Georgia, whose sister-in-law Rosanne Boyland died in the attack.
 Investigating how Boyland died and how "a previously apolitical 34-year-old homebody [was] so quickly radicalized in the summer of 2020" led to a five-part podcast entitled American Radical that premiered in December 2021.